Entry to Senior School at 11+ (Year 7)

 During the afternoon of the Examinations Day, competition for other Scholarships take place:

-- Music Scholarship candidates audition in front of the Head of Music and Head of Prep Music
+- Music Scholarship candidates audition in front of the Head of Music

 - Hannah Warner Art Scholarship candidates take part in a drawing session during which they are individually interviewed by the Head of Art and discuss the work they have brought in

-- Woodard All-rounder Scholarship candidates are interviewed by the Head or Deputy Head, based on the information they have supplied on the Woodard application form and evidence they have submitted in advance.
+- Woodard All-rounder Scholarship candidates are interviewed by the Head or Deputy Head, based on the information they have supplied on the Woodard application form and evidence they have submitted in advance

 For more information about the Scholarships, please see the Fees, Scholarships and Bursaries page or download the Entry To Year 7 Parents’ Information document.